wntbrian/dapp/docs/pages/how_to/gitlab_ci_cd_integration.md

 ## Before you begin

-This HowTo assumes you have:
+To begin, you'll need the following:
-* Kubernetes cluster and the kubectl CLI tool configured to communicate with cluster
+* Kubernetes cluster and the kubectl CLI tool configured to communicate with the cluster;
-* Server with GitLab above 10.x version (or account on [SaaS GitLab](https://gitlab.com/))
+* Server with GitLab above 10.x version (or account on [SaaS GitLab](https://gitlab.com/));
-* Docker registry (GitLab embedded or somthere else)
+* Docker registry (GitLab embedded or somewhere else);
-* Host for build node (optional)
+* Host for build node (optional);
-* An application you can successfully build and deploy with dapp
+* An application you can successfully build and deploy with dapp;

 ## Infrastructure

 - Kubernetes cluster
 - GitLab with docker registry enabled
 - Build node
-- Deploy node
+- Deployment node

 We don't recommend to run dapp in docker as it can give an unexpected result.

+In order to set up the CI/CD process, you need to describe build, deploy and cleanup stages.
+For all of these stages, a GitLab runner with shell executor is needed to run `dapp`.

-Also, dapp use `~/.dapp/` folder, and dapp assumes this folder is preserved for all pipelines.
-That is why we don't recommend you to use for build e.g. cloud environments which don't preserve gitlab-runner files between runs for any pipelines.
+Dapp use `~/.dapp/` folder to store build cache and other files.
+Dapp assumes this folder is preserved for all pipelines.
+That is why for build processes we don't recommend you to use environments which are don't preserve a GitLab runner's state (files between runs), e.g. some cloud environments.

-Build, deploy and cleanup is a steps you need to setup.
-For all steps you need to use gitlab-runner, which will run `dapp`.

-We recommend you to use in production separate hosts for build (build node) and for deploy (deploy node).
+We recommend you to use separate hosts for building (build node) and for deploying (deployment node).
 The reasons are:
-* for deploy you need an access to cluster through kubectl, and simply you can use master node
-* building needs more resources than for deploying, and master node typically has no such resources
+* the deployment process needs access to the cluster through kubectl, and simply you can use a master node, but build process needs more resources than deployment process, and the master node typically has no such resources;
-* build procces can affect on the master node, and can affect on the whole cluster
+* the build process can affect on the master node and can affect on the whole cluster.

+Also, it is not recommended to

-You need to setup gitlab runners with only two tags - build and deploy respectively for build stage and deploy stage.
-Cleanup will use both runners and don't need separate runners or nodes.
+You need to set up gitlab runners with only two tags - `build` and `deploy` respectively for build stage and for deployment stage.
+The cleanup stage will use both runners and don't need separate runners or nodes.

-Build node needs an access to git repository of the application and to the docker registry, while deploy node additionly needs an access to the kubernetes cluster.
+Build node needs access to the application git repository and to the docker registry, while the deployment node additionally needs access to the kubernetes cluster.

 ### Base setup

-On build and deploy nodes you need to install and setup gitlab-runners.
+On the build and the deployment nodes you need to install and set up GitLab runners.
 Follow these steps on both nodes:

 1. Create GitLab project and push code into it.
-2. Get registration token for runners.
-In your GitLab project open `Settings` -> `CI/CD`, expand `Runners` and find toke in section `Setup a specific Runner manually`
+1. Get registration token for the runner.
+In your GitLab project open `Settings` -> `CI/CD`, expand `Runners` and find the token in the section `Setup a specific Runner manually`.
 1. [Install gitlab-runners](https://docs.gitlab.com/runner/install/linux-manually.html):
-    - `deploy runner` - on the master kubernetes node
+    - `deployment runner` - on the master kubernetes node
-    - `build runner` - on the separate node or on the master kubernetes node (not recommend for production)
+    - `build runner` - on the separate host (not on any node of the kubernetes cluster) or on the master kubernetes node (not recommended for production)
 1. Register gitlab-runner.

     [Use these steps](https://docs.gitlab.com/runner/register/index.html) to register runners, but: